 Subsequent conversations between the applicant and the adjacent property owner resulted in the acquisition of Parcel 156, which contains an existing church building, and was incorporated into the PPS.
-A December 27, 2018 email from the applicant, included in the backup of this technical staff report (Lenhart to Lewis-DeGrace, Shaffer), states that the property was acquired to accommodate the sidewalk.
-Due to the acquisition of Parcel 156 and its inclusion with this application, the proposed sidewalk improvement must be considered an on-site improvement and does not satisfy the intent of the BPIS or its enabling legislation.
+A December 27, 2018 email from the applicant, incorporated by reference herein (Lenhart to Lewis-DeGrace, Shaffer), states that the property was acquired to accommodate the sidewalk.
+Due to the acquisition of Parcel 156 and its inclusion with this application, the proposed sidewalk improvement is considered an on-site improvement and does not satisfy the intent of the BPIS or its enabling legislation.
 This, now on-site improvement completes the largest pedestrian need identified in the scoping meeting.

-Working with the applicant, Prince George's County Board of Education, and SHA, staff explored options for off-site BPIS improvements in the vicinity of the proposed development; construction plans for a sidewalk along Gwynn Park High School's frontage on MD 381; extending the proposed sidewalk past the subject property along MD 631; and improving the existing sidewalks along the north side of MD 381, between Dyson Road and MD 5.
+Working with the applicant, Prince George's County Board of Education, and SHA, options for off-site BPIS improvements in the vicinity of the proposed development were explored; including construction plans for a sidewalk along Gwynn Park High School's frontage on Brandywine Road; extending the proposed sidewalk past the subject property along MD 631; and improving the existing sidewalks along the north side of Brandywine Road between Dyson Road and MD 5.

 However, the construction plans for a sidewalk along Gwynn Park High School, as well as the extension of sidewalks along MD 631, would have exceeded \$4,221.70, the BPIS cost cap amount, so they would not be appropriate BPIS options.
-The sidewalk improvements along MD 381 will be made by SHA as part of their improvements along MD 5 and, therefore, developer improvements along the road are not necessary.
+The sidewalk improvements along Brandywine Road will be made by SHA as part of their improvements along MD 5 and, therefore, developer improvements along the road are not necessary.

 Finding of Adequate Bicycle and Pedestrian Facilities and Demonstrated Nexus Finding: Bicycle and pedestrian improvements to the subject property and off-site improvements made by SHA will improve the surrounding area for pedestrians, consistent with the requirements of Section 24.124.01.
-The applicant's proposed frontage improvements along MD 631will connect to the site with the planned improvements along MD 373.
-Staff finds that pedestrian and bicycle facilities will be adequate to serve the site, and improvements being made by the applicant are consistent with the intent of Section 24-124.01.
+The applicant's frontage improvements along MD 631 will connect to the site with the planned improvements along MD 373.
+Pedestrian and bicycle facilities will be adequate to serve the site, and improvements being made by the applicant are consistent with the intent of Section 24-124.01.

-- 6. Transportation-The subject property is located in Transportation Service Area 2, as defined in Plan 2035.
+- 9. Transportation-The subject property is located in Transportation Service Area 2, as defined in Plan 2035.
 As such, the subject property is evaluated according to the following standards: - a.
 Links and Signalized Intersections: Level-of-service D, with signalized intersections operating at a critical lane volume (CLV) of 1,450 or better; - b.
 Unsignalized intersections: The Highway Capacity Manual procedure for unsignalized intersections is not a true test of adequacy but rather an indicator that further operational studies need to be conducted.
 Vehicle delay in any movement exceeding 50.0 seconds is deemed an unacceptable operating condition at unsignalized intersections.
 In response to such a finding, the Prince George's County Planning Board has generally recommended that the applicant provide a traffic signal warrant study and install the signal (or other less costly warranted traffic controls) if deemed warranted by the appropriate operating agency.